-1. In the Project view, select Project->Un-Archive Project to display the wizard The Tcl command equivalent is project -unarchive.
-For a complete description of the project Tcl command options for archiving, see project, on page 85 of the Reference Manual.
+1. In the Project view, select Project->Un-Archive Project to display the wizard

+The Tcl command equivalent is project -unarchive.
+For a complete description of the project Tcl command options for archiving, see project, on

 - 2. In the wizard, enter the following: - Name of the sar file containing the project files. - Name of project to extract (un-archive).
 This field is automatically extracted from the sar file and cannot be changed. - Pathname of directory in which to write the project files (destination). - Click Next.